-Whether preparing your home to keep warmth-seeking mice or moles at bay as outdoor temperatures dip or simply tiring of creepy crawlies popping up overnight, you might find your solution in an ultrasonic pest repeller.
+Whether shoppers are preparing their home to keep warmth-seeking mice or moles at bay as outdoor temperatures dip or they’re simply tired of creepy crawlies popping up overnight, they’ll likely find their solution in an ultrasonic pest repeller.

 In general, these products address rodent issues within the home.
-If the issue is a mouse or rat problem inside, plugging one of these repellers into your outlets can help.
+If the issue is a mouse or rat problem inside, plugging one of these repellers into outlets can help.
 Many of these pest control products are also effective against other pests, including squirrels, ants, cockroaches, mosquitoes, fruit flies, fleas, crickets, snakes, scorpions, and bats.
-Some models may even help you avoid a bedbug infestation.
+Some models may even help buyers avoid a bed bug infestation.

-When you have a garden, even the deer you love to watch can turn from endearing to pest, and some ultrasonic devices are effective deer repellents.
-You can even find some products that will repel dogs and cats from your yard.
+Even deer can turn from endearing to annoying when it comes to a garden, and some ultrasonic devices are effective deer repellents.
+You can even find some products that will repel dogs and cats from the yard.
 Just beware that these repellers can also affect your dog or cat, so be selective if you’ve got a furry friend.

-For an ultrasonic repeller to be effective at pest control, you need it to provide sufficient coverage.
+For an ultrasonic repeller to be effective at pest control, it should provide sufficient coverage.
 Most of the best ultrasonic pest repellers provide somewhere between 800 and 1,200 square feet of coverage.
-While they may be effective in a wide-open basement, understand that your walls and ceilings can limit this range.
+While they may be effective in a wide-open basement, understand that walls and ceilings can limit this range.

-In this case, you may need a few of these pest repellers spread throughout your home for full coverage.
+In this case, buyers may need a few of these pest repellers spread throughout their home for full coverage.
 A good practice is to place them in troublesome areas like the kitchen, near drafty doors, and in moisture-laden rooms like bathrooms.
 By placing two or three repellers throughout the home, the range of each will likely overlap, providing adequate coverage for most pest problems.

-There are three main power sources for ultrasonic pest repellers: electric, solar, and battery power.
+There are three main power sources for ultrasonic pest repellers: electric, solar, and battery-powered.

 - Solar pest repellers are ideal for driving pests from your yard.
 These repellers typically stake into the ground and soak up the sun’s rays with photovoltaic panels, converting them into stored energy.